Spotting on birth control is a common experience – so firstly, don’t worry!

 - Ensuring you’re taking the pill at a similar time every day to help maintain consistent hormone levels in your body.
 Using apps and trying to get into a routine can help this.

 - Continuing to take your contraceptive pill regularly even if spotting does occur.
-If you haven’t been taking the pill for longer than six months, your body may not have had enough time for the body to adjust fully.
+If you’ve been taking the pill for less than six months, your body may not have had enough time to adjust fully

-- If spotting is related to the implant and is problematic after 3 months then it is worth talking to your GP, practice nurse or local contraception clinic about adding in other medication to help.
+- If spotting is related to the implant and is problematic after 3 to 6 months then it is worth talking to your GP, practice nurse or local contraception clinic about adding in other medication to help

 How to manage spotting

 Deciding whether or not you should use a tampon or pad depends on how light or heavy the bleeding is and which you prefer to use.

 With any spotting it is worth getting a self taken sexual health screen which you can access via your GP, sexual health clinic or online.
 This checks for chlamydia and gonorrhea which are common causes of spotting in younger women.
 Also, make sure you have had your cervical cancer screening if you are over 25.

 Like any medication, some people can use their contraception with no complications, however others may experience problems.
 You should speak to your doctor if any of the following occur:

 - Persistent bleeding on a contraceptive method after 6 months of use

 - New bleeding or spotting or a change in bleeding pattern after you’ve been on your contraception for a while